AI Agents for B2B Lead Generation: The Complete Guide

 Using the enriched data, the AI agent writes personalized messages for each prospect.
 Not "Hi {first_name}, I noticed you work at {company_name}" level personalization.
 Real personalization: referencing specific challenges their company faces, connecting your solution to their situation, and writing in a tone that fits the context.

 The AI generates outreach across channels: email, LinkedIn, and in some cases, other platforms.
 Each message is unique.
+Getting the email sequencing right is critical, and an email marketing agent can help you design sequences that nurture leads through every stage of the funnel.

 Step 4: Multi-Touch Sequencing